boggydigital/yet/README.md

 # yet
-yet is a minimalist YouTube video, playlist, channel downloader.
+yet is a minimalist YouTube video, playlist downloader.

 Engineering design constraints lead to a simple application and code base. yet is built on top of `github.com/boggydigital/yt_urls`, similarly compact module, that provides low-level helpers to get and work with YouTube data.

-yet can be run as a [CLI tool](#using-yet-as-a-cli-tool) or as a [Docker service](#using-yet-as-a-docker-service).
+yet can be run as a [Docker service](#using-yet-as-a-docker-service) or a [CLI tool](#using-yet-as-a-cli-tool).

 ## Using yet as a CLI tool